Research

 Photon upconversion to increase solar energy utilization efficiency

 Photon upconversion (UC) is a technology that circumvents these fundamental losses and converts presently unused photons to usable ones.
 Previously, UC was only possible for high-intensity laser light possessing linear polarization.
-Recently, a method of UC that uses properly designed intermolecular energy transfer between organic molecules has emerged and found to be applicable to low intensity and randomly polarized light including normal sunlight.
+Recently, a method of UC that uses properly designed intermolecular energy transfer between organic molecules emerged and has been found to be applicable to low-intensity and randomly polarized light, including normal sunlight.
 Thus, this UC method has great versatility with broader application prospects.
-Realization of such UC with high efficiency would not only increase the efficiencies of aforementioned photoenergy conversions but also broaden the possible applications of light.
+Realization of such UC with high efficiency would not only increase the efficiencies of the aforementioned photoenergy conversions but also broaden the possible applications of light.

 We started studies on this UC technology soon after its emergence and have reported several unique achievements.
 This research field is currently rapidly growing, through which exciting frontiers and questions are emerging.
 Our present aims are to elucidate such questions and develop novel UC materials suitable for application.
 To attain these goals, we are conducting highly interdisciplinary research encompassing physical chemistry, mechanical engineering, photochemistry, and materials science.